scriptype/salinger/README.md

 ## Windows support

 Salinger tries to be as friendly as possible with Windows, but that doesn't mean it has any sympath for those who use `cmd.exe`.
-Most (if not all) of the things you can do with Salinger will work in [Git Bash](https://git-scm.com/downloads) and [Cygwin](https://cygwin.com/install.html), and you should be using a tool like one of these, anyway.
+Anything you do with Salinger should work in [Git Bash](https://git-scm.com/downloads) and [Cygwin](https://cygwin.com/install.html), and you should be using a tool like one of these, anyway.

-I didn't experiment with the [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about).
+I didn't try [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about).
 Theoretically, everything should be fine there.

-When something doesn't work even with these tools, it should have been noted.
-If something didn't work, and you didn't see a disclaimer for it, please open an issue.
-[See the currently open issues under the label `windows`.](https://github.com/scriptype/salinger/labels/windows)
+If you encounter a problem when using Salinger on Windows, please check out the [Windows Issues](https://github.com/scriptype/salinger/labels/windows).

 ## Credits